Internap

-Internap Corporation (Nasdaq ticker symbol: INAP) is a company that sells data center and cloud computing services.
-The company is headquartered in Reston, Virginia, United States, and has data centers located in North America, EMEA and the Asia-Pacific region.
+Internap Holding LLC, formerly Internap Corporation and operating as INAP, is a company that sells data center and cloud computing services.
+The company is headquartered in Norcross, Georgia, United States, and has data centers located in North America, EMEA and the Asia-Pacific region.
 INAP sells its Performance IP, hosting, cloud, colocation and hybrid infrastructure services through Private Network Access Points (P-NAP) in North America, Europe, Asia-Pacific and Australia.